Want to get more search engine traffic ? Then choose the right keywords for your website.

 Ideally that numbers should be 10 times greater than the 1000 clicks ie: 10,000.

-Once you’ve chosen pages for your potential customers now you can write page titles, description tags and content outline for each page or blog post.
+Once you’ve chosen pages for your potential customers now you can begin the content creation process and write page titles, description tags and a content outline for each page or blog post.

 Give the brief to your writer so you can provide written content to match the user queries.